Welcome to the Chesapeake Community Research Symposium 2026!

 SPECIAL SESSIONS

-- Session lead (Required: name, affiliation, email)
+- Lead presenter (Required: name, affiliation, email)

-- Co-lead(s) (Optional: name, email)
+- Co-presenters(s) (Optional: name, email)

-- Session description (500 words or less)
+- Abstract (300 words or less)

 GUARDIAN AWARD